Who We Are

-We are a group of passionate young farmers and designers with an exuberant love for the land we grow on.
+We are a group of passionate young farmers with an exuberant love for the land we grow on.
 We grow unique and hard-to-find varieties for our wedding work, for our flower share members, and for local business customers.
 We are committed to organic techniques, reducing the waste so common in the floral industry, and to our stewardship of the land.
-We grow and design for over 60 weddings per year, and we hope to have 20 members in our flower share program this year.
-During the summer, you can find our flowers at the Lyons Concert Series and at the St. Vrain Market in Lyons.
+We grow and design for over 60 weddings per year, and we offer custom bouquet subscriptions, as well as paper-wrapped bouquets at the St. Vrain Market in Lyons.
 This is a happy place.

 As designers, we favor wild, loose, organic-looking bouquets and arrangements that arch and sweep out of their containers and call attention to the complex designs of nature herself.
 We like our flowers to look like they have just been picked - because they have!
 Because we grow our own material, we are intimately familiar with how the plant grows, and how it looks its best.
 We can go out to the field for that extra special something, and we can save that one perfect flower for exactly the right spot, and for the right person.
 We love crafting pieces that embody the spirit of the season.